rlepigre/subml/tutorial.typ

 (* macro name ([\to] in the case of [→]).
 Usual projections for records and *) (* (shallow) pattern matching are provided.                                 *)

-val cond : ∀X Boolean → X → X → X = fun c t e →
+val cond : ∀X.Boolean → X → X → X = fun c t e →
   case c of
   | True  → t
   | False → e